White blood cells

 These are the second most common white blood cell (20-50%), and are easy to find in blood smears.

 Although the cells look similar there are two main types, B-cells and T-cells.

 B-cells develop in the bone marrow.
 T cells are born in the bone marrow, but are matured in the Thymus.
 There will be more on this in the section on the immune system.

 The B-cells develop into plasma cells which make antibodies, The T-cells attack viruses, cancer cells, and transplants.

 This is a photo of a lymphocyte in a blood smear.
 Most of the lymphocytes are small; a bit bigger than red blood cells, at about 6-9µm in diameter,

 The rest (around 10%) are larger, about 10-14µm in diameter.
 These larger cells have more cytoplasm, more free ribosomes and mitochondria.
-They can look like monocytes, except that monocytes do not have a kidney shaped nucleus, and lymphocytes are usually smaller.
+Lymphocytes can look like monocytes, except that lymphocytes do not have a kidney-bean shaped shaped nucleus, and lymphocytes are usually smaller.
 Larger lymphocytes are commonly activated lymphocytes.

 They have a small spherical nucleus and has abundant dark staining condensed chromatin.
 Not much cytoplasm can be seen, and it is basophilic (pale blue/purple staining).

 Think - what does this mean about the levels of protein production in these cells?
 Are they high, or low?

 This is a photo of a monocyte in a blood smear.